jsbots/AutoFish/README.md

 ## Fishing bot :fish:

-A fishing bot for World of Warcraft, wrapped in [Electron](https://github.com/electron/electron) it uses [keysender](https://github.com/Krombik/keysender) and [nut.js](https://github.com/nut-tree/nut.js) libraries to analyze the screen and automate a fishing process in a human-like manner.
-The bot can work with one or multiple windows of the game at the same time.
-The bot also uses [tesseract.js](https://github.com/naptha/tesseract.js) for analyzing loot.
+This is a fishing bot designed for World of Warcraft.
+It is built using the [Electron](https://github.com/electron/electron)  framework and leverages the [keysender](https://github.com/Krombik/keysender) library and [nut.js](https://github.com/nut-tree/nut.js) library to analyze the screen and automate the fishing process in a manner that mimics human behavior.

+This bot is capable of simultaneously handling one or multiple game windows, enabling efficient fishing across different instances.
+Additionally, it incorporates the use of [tesseract.js](https://github.com/naptha/tesseract.js) for loot analysis.

 <p align="center">
 <img src="guide_img/fishing.gif" width="640px" align="center">